klameer/intellisolve.co.uk_3/README.md

 ## Advisory
 If your project is technical in nature, it will pay dividends if you enlist a specialist at the beginning to advise on the best way to build a solution.
 The further along the project you are, the more expensive mistakes become.
 We know a few things really well Excel, VBA and some problems Python solves.
 Get us involved and be confident that your course of action is more right.

-Getting data analysts involved in complex programs early in the process pays off in the future.
-As solutions become increasingly complex the cost of fixing problems later increases exponentially.
-Advice from an experienced data analyst who can understand your requirements can suggest organising data and process requirements around the program requirements giving you a higher likelihood of success.
-Intellisolve has acted in the capacity of adviser in large scale programs organizing and structuring data and processes early so program management has access to information when they need it.

 ---
 # Tools we use